Davids-AIresearch-USF/AHMR-Lab/README.md

 # AHMR-Lab

 ## Overview
-The AHMR-Lab (Artificial Human-Machine Research Laboratory) repository is dedicated to research and development in human-machine interaction and artificial intelligence.
+The AHMR-Lab (Artificial Human-Machine Research Laboratory) repository is NLP-driven and allows AI agents to coordinate.

 ## Getting Started
 ### Prerequisites